contiv/contiv.github.io/websrc/source/documents/networking/aci_setup.md

 7. Make a note of the full node names of the ToRs you have connected to your servers.

-## Start the ACI Gateway Container
+## Configure the ACI Gateway Container

-The ACI gateway (ACI-GW) container must be accessible by the `netmaster` node at `localhost:5000`.
-To ensure that it is accessible, start the ACI-GW on the same node as `netmaster`, with the `--net=host` option.

-To enable the ACI-GW to access and configure ACI to match the Contiv configuration, set these environment
+To enable the ACI-GW to access and configure ACI to match the Contiv configuration, set these environment variables (see configuring aci under Installation):
-variables:

 `APIC_URL` - The URL of the APIC.